Vonng/pigsty/docs/PARAM.md

 name: `node_static_network`, type: `bool`, level: `C`

-preserve dns resolver settings after reboot

-default value is `true`
+preserve dns resolver settings after reboot, default value is `true`

 Enabling static networking means that machine reboots will not overwrite your DNS Resolv config with NIC changes.
-It is recommended to enable it in production nodes.
+It is recommended to enable it in production environment.